TanWeiYin/Group_J_AI_Project/README.md

 **Objectives**

 - To classify each face based on the emotion shown in the facial expression into one of six categories (Angry, Fear, Happy, Neutral, Sad, Surprise).
+- To help people to see their present mental condition.
+- To develop an algorithm that can detect facial expression in static image and live video.

 ## B. ABSTRACT